Inside: a detailed tutorial on how to choose your camera focus points and choose which part of your image you want in focus.

 Practice until you get comfortable doing it.

-Get out your camera manual and find out how to toggle your camera’s focal point.
-You’ll have a powerful photography tool for whatever you want to shoot – craft projects and kids alike!
+You’ve now got a powerful photography tool at your disposal for whatever you want to shoot – craft projects and kids alike!